vippsas/feedapi-spec/SPEC.md

 Note that `cursorFromPartitions` is a list.
 It lists *all* partitions one may transfer a cursor from.
 For instance this can be the path through an inheritance tree to the root (first parent, then grand-parent, and so on).

+## Versioning

+[ZeroEventHub](https://github.com/vippsas/zeroeventhub/blob/main/SPEC.md) is considered "version 1" of this protocol, and this spec is considered "version 2".

+FeedAPI client libraries are expected to support *both* versions for a longer period of time.

+#### Deprecation of ZeroEventHub v1 features

+* The multiple-partition-per-call feature of version 1 is unused and will remain unused.
+I.e., `cursor0=..&cursor1=..` has never been used and should never be used.

+* The headers feature is similarly deprecated.

+#### Protocol negotiation

+FeedAPI clients should start with a simple `GET` to the FeedAPI endpoint without any arguments.
+For version 1 (ZeroEventHub) this should result in a 400 error; for version 2 the result will be the discovery endpoint JSON payload documented below.

+In the events fetch endpoint, the presence of the argument `?token=` indicates that the client is using FeedAPI version 2.